Get

 Every cat owner knows that cats have an extraordinary sense of smell.
 They use this gift to analyze their environment and grasp their surroundings.
 Felines have 45–80 million (and possibly up to 200 million) olfactory receptors; we humans only have 5 million.1 It’s no wonder that cats sniff everything!
 But why do they do this?
 Why would your cat suddenly start sniffing everything if they haven’t done so before?

 As long as your cat is not sneezing excessively or has any visible nasal discharge (which could signify a medical problem), sniffing alone does not mean there is necessarily a problem!
-Read on to discover the possible reasons that your cat is suddenly sniffing everything and if there’s a cause for concern.
+Read on to discover the possible reasons that your cat is sniffing everything all of a sudden and if there’s a cause for concern.

 divider cat paws 2 oct 2024

-The 6 Reasons Your Cat Is Suddenly Sniffing Everything
+The 6 Reasons Your Cat Is Sniffing Everything

 1. Checking Their Territory